convince-project/AS2FM/docs/source/howto.rst

     </state>

 To send a request, the `ros_service_send_request` can be used where any other executable content may be used.
-After the server has processed the service, `ros_service_handle_response`, can be used similarly to a SCXML transition and is triggered when a response from the server is received.
+After the server has processed the service, `ros_service_handle_response` can be used similarly to an SCXML transition and is triggered when a response from the server is received.
 The data of the request can be accessed with the `_res` field.

-And here, an example of a server:
+And here comes an example of a server:

 .. code-block:: xml